Grit | What it Means and Why You Need It

 It’s a single syllable, four letter word that embodies everything that we need to succeed.
 Whether we’re working out, struggling through life’s challenges or pushing through another three minutes in the ring, this trait is what we need:

 So, what is grit and why do you need it?
 In this post, we’ll explore the true essence of grit.
-Then we’ll uncover four scientifically supported ways that you can develop your grit to make you more successful both in and out of the ring.
+Then we’ll uncover four scientifically supported ways that you can develop grit to make you more successful as you pursue your long-term goals both in and out of the ring.

 What is Grit?